Adarsha Hindu Hotel: Plot

 Hajari Thakur, a middle-aged Bengali Brahmin is the male protagonist of the novel.
 He works as a cook in a hotel owned by Bechu Chakraborty near Ranaghat railway station.
 Here customers are often cheated and Padma, a maid at the establishment, steals the hotel's food.
 Hajari is strictly against these, but being just a cook, he does not have right to say anything.
 Here he is regularly mocked and insulted by Padma, who, though only a maid, is the owner's paramour and has immense influence over him.
 Hajari dreams to start his own hotel, but for that he needs Rs.200.
 Kusum is a young widow, whom Hajari considers as his daughter.
 One day utensils of Hajari's shop are stolen and police arrests Hajari.
 Following this incident, he loses his job.

 After getting a loan from Kusum and Atashi, a girl from his village, Hajari starts his own hotel.
 Here he works hard with dedication and sincerity.
 In just a year his hotel becomes the most popular hotel of the area.
 Two other hotels of the area: one of Bechu Chakraborty and another of Jadu Banerjee almost get shut down.
 Hajari also gets a railway tender to manage a government-run hotel in the railway platform.
-At the end of the novel, Hazari signs a contract to manage a large hotel and goes to Bombay.
+At the end of the novel, Hazari signs a contract to manage a large railway hotels which are owned by a gujrati company and goes to Bombay.
 Before leaving, he appoints Bechu Chakraborty (whose own hotel was sealed recently) as a manager of the market area hotel.
 He also gives Padma a job, who used to insult him every now and then.